9 Paris Cupolas and Art Nouveau Architecture Landmarks

 The Galeries Lafayette on Boulevard Haussmann, existing on this address since 1903 (an expansion of the original store from 1893 on the corner of rue La Fayette and rue de la Chaussée d’Antin), is a popular upmarket department store in Paris.

-The style of the time in Paris is reflected in the architecture: the Art Nouveau.
+The style of the time in Paris is reflected in the architecture: the Paris Art Nouveau.
 A magnificent dome in a Neo-Byzantine style was completed a few years later by the architect Georges Chedanne and his apprentice, Ferdinand Chanut.
 The store underwent renovations again in 1932 in the prevailing Art Déco style.
 The spectacular cupola is 43 metres high and is still the centrepiece of the Galeries Lafayette Haussmann.

 Five academies belong to the Institut de France, established in 1795 by the National Convention.
 The societies are the Académie Française, the Académie des Sciences Morales et Politiques, the Académie des Inscriptions et Belles-lettres, the Académie des Sciences, and the Académie des Beaux-arts.
 Besides, the Institut de France also houses the Bibliothèque Mazarine, the oldest library in the country.